 Do I allow myself to be more overwhelmed by the wrong people have done to me than the wrong I might have done (and may still be doing) to God by my unwillingness to trust Him?
 Life should not revolve around us – the glory of God should be our priority.

-See also: abuse, bitterness, broken hearted, compassion, conflict, emotions, forgiveness, healing, inner healing, not being ministered to, offence, opposite spirit, reaction, reconciliation, relationships, restorative justice, retaliation, self-pity, speech, wholeness, words, wounded.
+See also: abuse, baggage, bitterness, broken hearted, compassion, conflict, emotions, forgiveness, healing, inner healing, not being ministered to, offense, opposite spirit, reaction, reconciliation, relationships, restorative justice, retaliation, self-pity, speech, wholeness, words, wounded.